Easy Homemade Potato Salad

 Spoon the potato salad into a serving bowl and top with the remaining green onions Serve immediately or refrigerate for later

 Une assiette de salade de papas facile et maison.
-Pin
+Save

 Une assiette de salade de papas facile et maison. | savorieswithtyla.com